Ari24-cb24/Ari24-cb24/README.md

 ### My Projects

 Currently I'm doing some speedcoding on youtube, community contributions for shiffman and pygame projects
 I'm also the developer for the python API for a Keksstudio-Project
+And yeah, I'm in the translator group for the game [Orna](https://playorna.com/), one of my 3 mobile games that I'm currently playing :lul:

 ### Fun Facts
  - over 300 pygame projects